Symmetry breaking Paradigm In Typical Laminar-Turbulence Transition System: Physical Origin

-In this section, the solid base of our physical idea would be explored, which is originated from the Wave Resonance theory, in which we recognized a vital physical quantity named dispersion relation that has the same structure of satisfing the conditions of being an order parameter.
-Furthermore, their similar polygonal system evolution behaviors reval the same physical significance between them.
-So we assume it as the pround origin of this model.
+In this section, the solid base of our physical idea would be explored, which originated from the Wave Resonance theory, in which we recognized a vital physical quantity named dispersion relation that has the same structure of satisfying the conditions of being an order parameter.
+Furthermore, their similar polygonal system evolution behaviors reveal the same physical significance between them.
+So we assume it as the profound origin of this model.

-To analyze the free surface generated wave motion, a velocity potential pertubations would be added by $\vec{v}_{p}=\nabla \Phi $ with the method inheriting from Tophøj(2013)\cite{tophoj2013rotating}.
-Obviously, this potential would satifies the Laplace equation.
+To analyze the free surface generated wave motion, a velocity potential perturbations would be added by $\vec{v}_{p}=\nabla \Phi $ with the method inheriting from Tophøj(2013)\cite{tophoj2013rotating}.
+This potential would satisfy the Laplace equation.

-With the free surface boundary condition in a cylindrical coordinates, with its definition, the flow velocity of animuthal direction can be experessed by $U(r)=(\Gamma/2 \pi r) \hat{\theta}$, where $\Gamma$ is the circulation.
+With the free surface boundary condition in cylindrical coordinates, with its definition, the flow velocity of azimuthal direction can be experessed by $U(r)=(\Gamma/2 \pi r) \hat{\theta}$, where $\Gamma$ is the circulation.

-By solving Laplace equation, we got two different solutions which we identifed them with gravity waves family and centrifugal waves family separately.
+By solving the Laplace equation, we got two different solutions and we identified the gravity waves family and centrifugal waves family separately.

-Where $ m $ is the wave number same as $ n $ in our model(other geometrical parameter could be found in Figure \ref{fig.1}).
+Where $ m $ is the wave number the same as $ n $ in our model(another geometrical parameter could be found in Figure \ref{fig.1}).
 Then with the free surface boundary condition, we could constrain these solutions to a governing equation of the waves families

 in which $g_c$ is the centrifugal acceleration $g_{c}=\Gamma^2/(4\pi^2 R_{d}^3)$, where F is